madelinebriere/docker-tutorial/README.md

 ## Docker and Webapps
 We are now going to use Docker to deploy a static website.
 Navigate to the `1-static-webapp` directory in this tutorial repository and explore the files there.

 The `html` folder holds all of the static content to be served on the website (including HTML).
 The `Dockerfile` is of particular importance -- this file defines the base image for our Docker container.
-Because we are running a very simple application, all Dockerfile is mainly composed of the Alpine version of Nginx, which lets us deploy static HTML.
+Because we are running a very simple application, the Dockerfile for this example is mainly composed of installation of Nginx, a web server tool that lets us deploy HTML for a website.

 To build our static HTML image, run the following command:

-`docker build -t webserver-image:v1 .`
+`docker build -t webapp-image:v1 .`

 This command builds and configures a docker container.
 We can now launch this container on host port and container port 80 with the command:

-`docker run -d -p 80:80 webserver-image:v1`
+`docker run -d -p 80:80 webapp-image:v1`

 If you visit the page localhost:80, you should now see the static webpage!